mono/website/docs/getting-started/install/linux/index.md

 echo "deb http://download.mono-project.com/repo/debian wheezy main" | sudo tee /etc/apt/sources.list.d/mono-xamarin.list
 ```

-Update your package cache if necessary (i.e. run `apt-get update`), and run a package upgrade to upgrade existing packages to the latest available.
+Update your package cache (i.e. run `apt-get update`), and run a package upgrade to upgrade existing packages to the latest available.
 Then install Mono as described in the [Usage](#usage) section.

 *Note:* While the APT package is built against Debian Wheezy, it is compatible with a number of Debian derivatives (including Ubuntu) which means you can use the same repository across all these distributions.